aishu1803/aishu1803.github.io/_pages/cv.md

 ======
 * B.Tech. in Electrical Engineering, National Institute of Technology, India, 2009
 * M.S. in Electrical Engineering, University of Florida, USA, 2011
-* Ph.D in Computational Cognitive Neuroscience, National University of Singapore, 2017
+* Ph.D in Cognitive Neuroscience, National University of Singapore, 2017

 Work experience
 ======